developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/migrateaedo/index.md

 ### Signed EMM Agent

 <img alt="image" style="height:450px" src="EMM_signed_EMM_agent.png"/>
-_Support for signed agents ends with Android P; all EMM vendors must migrate_.
+_Support for signed agents ends with Android O; all EMM vendors must migrate to unsigned agents_.

 To migrate a signed EMM agent to an unsigned agent, the method "[Unsigned DA EMM Agent Plus MX](#unsigneddaagentmx)" would likely be preferable in most cases.
 Such an agent could be used to manage Zebra Android devices from Kit Kat through Oreo.
-Once such an Agent is developed, the EMM Vendor is well positioned to support most Zebra Android devices and to begin migration to the new standards-based approach required in the future.
+Once such an Agent is developed, the EMM vendor is well positioned to support most Zebra Android devices and to begin migration to the new standards-based approach required in the future.

 **Notes**:

 * **Zebra begins phasing out support for signed agents in Android 7.x Nougat**.
 * **Support for signed agents is discontinued as of Android 8.x Oreo**.
-* **All Tier 1 EMMs must begin migrating the modern approach**.
+* **All Tier 1 EMMs must begin migrating the modern approach**; agents signed for older Android versions might not work with Nougat, and will absolutely not work with Oreo**.
 * **Use of existing signed EMM Agents can continue** for management of Zebra devices running Android versions that support such agents.
-* Tier 1 EMMs should migrate signed agents to an alternate [Privilege Escalation Method](../glossary/#privilegeescalation) based on Android versions to be supported.
+* Tier 1 EMMs should migrate signed agents to an alternate [Privilege Escalation Method](../glossary/#privilegeescalation) based on the Android version(s) the vendor intends to support.

 -----